bluntwizard/steam_deck_dub_edition/docs/migration-guide.md

 ## Overview

-The Steam Deck DUB Edition codebase has undergone a significant architectural upgrade, moving from a monolithic structure to a component-based modular architecture.
+The Grimoire codebase has undergone a significant architectural upgrade, moving from a monolithic structure to a component-based modular architecture.
 This guide will help you understand the changes and how to adopt them in your projects.

 ## File Changes